 Do Heirs Have to Pay Estate Debts?

-Non-spousal heirs have no legal obligation to pay the debts of the deceased, and any amounts due can only be paid from estate assets.
+Non-spousal heirs have no legal obligation to pay the debts of the deceased.
+And the personal representative can pay any amounts due from estate assets.
 If there are no assets or too few to pay outstanding debts, then those will remain unpaid.
-Debt collectors may contact heirs and state they are now responsible, but this claim is simply not true, and should be ignored.
+Debt collectors may contact heirs and state they are now responsible.
+But this claim is simply not true.
+The heirs can ignore these collection calls.

 How to Handle Debts Before Death?

 There are ways to make sure that your heirs still receive some assets outside of the estate if there are outstanding debts.
-You can add ‘pay on death’ provisions to bank accounts, investment accounts and life insurance policies, where the beneficiaries are named directly, and that money can be collected outside the probate or trust administration process.
+You can add ‘pay on death’ provisions to bank accounts, investment accounts and life insurance policies.
+You name beneficiaries directly on those accounts.
+Then the beneficiaries can collect that money outside the probate or trust administration process.
 Be sure not to name the estate as beneficiary if you choose this approach.
 (But beware!
-The creditors are entitled to come after the recipients of those assets.
+The creditors may come after the recipients of those assets.
 For relatively small amounts … they will probably not do that.
 But for larger amounts, you may be forcing your loved ones to defend themselves in court.)

 Also, there are methods involving trusts or pre-death transfers of property or cash that can preserve some value for the heirs.
-For example, lifetime gifts of cash are both legal and non-taxable up to a certain amount and are often not ‘clawed back’ by creditors (unless the amount of money at stake is large enough, and the creditor can prove a fraudulent transfer) .
+For example, lifetime gifts of cash are both legal and non-taxable up to a certain amount and are often not ‘clawed back’ by creditors.
+(That it, however, unless the amount of money at stake is large enough, and the creditor can prove a fraudulent transfer) .
 These are complex strategies that can affect the entire estate as well as bringing tax consequences, so the advice of an attorney is essential.

 What if There Are No Assets?